quicwg/base-drafts/draft-ietf-quic-tls.md

 have received all the acknowledgments necessary.

-Though an endpoint might retain older keys, new data MUST be sent at the highest currently-available encryption level.
+Though an endpoint might retain older keys, new data MUST be sent at the highest currently available encryption level.
 Only ACK frames and retransmissions of data in CRYPTO frames are sent at a previous encryption level.
 These packets MAY also include PADDING frames.